 |

-as the Laindon Picture Theatre and although it's official opening date is yet to be clarified it is believed to have occurred
+as the Laindon Picture Theatre and although its official opening date is yet to be clarified it is believed to have occurred

-on Saturday 30th March or during the week commencing Monday 8th April, 1929.
-With generous seating for 680 people, two dressing rooms
+on Saturday, 30th March or during the week commencing Monday 8th April, 1929.

-and a stage on which variety shows were often performed it soon proved popular with the locals.
+two dressing rooms and a stage on which variety shows and other local area functions were often performed, it soon proved

-owner from around the early 1950s and into the 1960s (possibly to closure) was former chairman of Basildon
+owner from around the early 1950s and into the 1960s (possibly to closure) was former Chairman of Basildon

-Council Albert Phelps (App Theatres Ltd.)*, who was also one-time proprietor of the
+Council, Albert Phelps (App Theatres Ltd.)*, who was also one-time proprietor of the

 (now demolished) Ritz cinema in Chapel Street, Billericay.
 Mr. Phelps, known as Bert,